VladymyrBondarenko/PersonnelManagementApp/PersonnelManagementApp/README.md

 // Add progress bar to ui when waiting for response
 // Add buttons to go to previous page
 // Add ability to bind user account to employee
-// Add order by CreatedDate to all endpoints
 // Add registraction/authorization through google/facebook etc
 // Maybe add azure ad
+// Add caching to api (redis or monobd)